dart-lang/pub/doc/repository-spec-v2.md

 integrity of the downloaded archive.

 The `archive_sha256` also provides an easy way for clients to detect if something has changed on the server.
-In the absense of this field the client can still download the archive to obtain a checksum and detect changes to the archive.
+In the absence of this field, the client can still download the archive to obtain a checksum and detect changes to the archive.